The Importance of Due Diligence When Choosing an Employer of Record Service Provider

 An Employer of Record can often take on international payroll duties.
 This means you won’t have to spend time searching for a foreign payroll service, maintaining a foreign bank account, and constantly keeping tabs on a local HR department.
 Unfortunately, payroll problems can stop your expansion before it starts.

-A study by Kronos found that almost half of US workers will start searching for a new job after just two problems with their paycheck.
+A study by Kronos found that almost half of US workers will start searching for a new job after just two problems with their paychecks.
 Choose an EOR that you’re sure can deliver.
 Make sure to ask about employee support and the payroll processes before you sign on the dotted line.

 Avoid Hidden Fees

 Typically, it’s far more affordable to use an EOR than create a local business entity on your own.
 When you create a local entity, you’ll have to spend on everything from local capital requirements, tax compliance, and employment registration to payroll, international staff, and financial and legal council.
-On average, you could expect to spend as much as 80,000 dollars if you do the job yourself.
+On average, you could expect to spend as much as 80,000 euros if you do the job yourself.

 EORs, on the other hand, eliminate a large swath of those costs.
-On average, you can expect to spend around 10,000 dollars incorporating a business in a new country—but some EORs don’t have such straightforward pricing.
+On average, you can expect to spend around 10,000 euros incorporating a business in a new country—but some EORs don’t have such straightforward pricing.
 Generally, you’ll have one of the following pricing structures:

 Flat-rate pricing: You pay a flat per employee, typically per month, depending on the employee’s unique needs.

 Percentage pricing: The EOR will charge a percentage of employee salaries.

 Each pricing structure has different benefits.
 You could save money on percentage pricing in industries that command lower wages.
 At the same time, percentage pricing can thwart innovation by discouraging raises and bonuses.
 Flat rate pricing gives you the flexibility to reward employees as desired.